Spinning wheel: History

 According to Mark Elvin, 14th-century Chinese technical manuals describe an automatic water-powered spinning wheel.
 Comparable devices were not developed in Europe until the 18th century.
 However, it fell into disuse when fibre production shifted from hemp to cotton.
 It was forgotten by the 17th century.
 The decline of the automatic spinning wheel in China is an important part of Elvin's high level equilibrium trap theory to explain why there was no indigenous Industrial Revolution in China despite its high levels of wealth and scientific knowledge.

-On the eve of the Industrial Revolution it took at least five spinners to supply one weaver.
-Lewis Paul and John Wyatt first worked on the problem in 1738, patenting the Roller Spinning machine and the flyer-and-bobbin system, for drawing wool to a more even thickness.
+On the eve of the Industrial Revolution it took at least five spinners to supply one weaver, slowing overall cloth production.
+Lewis Paul and John Wyatt first worked on the problem in 1738, patenting the Roller Spinning machine and the flyer-and-bobbin system for drawing wool to a more even thickness.
 Using two sets of rollers that travelled at different speeds, yarn could be twisted and spun quickly and efficiently.
 However, they did not have much financial success.
-In 1771, Richard Arkwright used waterwheels to power looms for the production of cotton cloth, his invention becoming known as the water frame.
+In 1771, Richard Arkwright adapted the Roller Spinning machine and used waterwheels to power looms for the production of cotton cloth, his invention becoming known as the water frame.

-More modern spinning machines use a mechanical means to rotate the spindle, as well as an automatic method to draw out fibres, and devices to work many spindles together at speeds previously unattainable.
+Modern industrial spinning machines use a mechanical means to rotate the spindle, an automatic method to draw out fibres, and devices to work many spindles together at speeds previously unattainable.
 Newer technologies that offer even faster yarn production include friction spinning, an open-end system, and air jets.